B-

 Is Kuna Affordable?

-Wondering if Kuna is affordable?
-It's a question that often comes up when you're thinking about a new city since affordability can really shape your decisions.
-The cost of living index (covered earlier), housing expenses and income levels all play a part in the affordability equation.
-In Kuna, for example, the median home price is 24.2% higher than what folks pay nationally, and monthly rent is 38.6% higher than the usual rates.
-Plus, income levels matter too, with Kuna boasting a median household income of $102,507, which is 26% higher than the national average.
+Is Kuna affordable?
+This is a pivotal question, especially when mulling over a move, as affordability carries substantial weight in your decision-making process.
+Factors such as the cost of living index (discussed earlier), housing expenses and income levels all contribute to a location's affordability.
+For instance, in Kuna, the median home price is 24.2% higher than the national average and monthly rent prices are 38.6% higher than the typical rates.
+Additionally, the median income levels play a role in affordability, with Kuna boasting a median household income of $102,507, 26% higher than the national average.

 What Factors can Influence the Cost of Living in Kuna?